Governance

 Jaclyn Conner, EdD

-Associate Dean, Executive MBA Goizueta Business School, Emory University
+Goizueta Business School Emory University

 Sue Hrib

-Founder, Boss Babe Brands, Inc.
+Boss Babe Brands, Inc.

 Aunt Sue aka “Auntie” is a successful entrepreneur and investor from Atlanta.